hmmroger/simply-feed-mcp/README.md

 ### Feed Configuration

 The feed configuration is used by the worker to fetch and update feeds.
-Create a `feeds.json` file in the project root or custom file specified by `--config_file` with your RSS feeds:
+Create a `feeds.json` file (or any custom filename) and specify its location using `--config_file` with your RSS feeds:

 ```json
 [